Magyartanulas/magyartanulas.github.io/word_order.md

 Now the second sentence is incomplete.
 The emphasis has been placed on `magyar` which leads people to believe you are going to give them more information.
 Here are two ways you could complete the sentence.

 * Nem magyar vagyok, hanem angol. - (I'm not Hungarian but (rather) I'm English)
-* Nem magyar vagyok, de hülye sem. - (I'm not Hungarian, but I'm not stupid either.)
+* Nem magyar vagyok, de angol sem. - (I'm not Hungarian, but I'm not English either.)

 Recall the listening when we first covered [negation](https://magyartanulas.github.io/infinitive_negation/).
 Pay attention to the word order as the topic changes.

-* Pisti: Segits, mi a gond?
+* Pisti: Segíts, mi a gond?
 * Jani: A gond az, hogy **nincs videó**

 [...]